Originally posted to e-Sutra on April 24, 1999

 LESLIE: So I have prepared a few things…

 LESLIE: As you’ve just mentioned, next year in America we’ve chosen to view 1993 as the hundredth anniversary of Yoga in America.
-The reason for this is that 100 years ago in September of 1893, Swami Vivekananda presented Vedanta philosophy to a large audience at the World Parliament of Religions.
+The reason for this is that one hundred years ago in September of 1893, Swami Vivekananda presented Vedanta philosophy to a large audience at the World Parliament of Religions.
 What would you say to the American yogis about the past century of our involvement in Eastern teachings, particularly as it all started with a Vedanta Swami presenting to a parliament of religions.

 DESIKACHAR: Well, I am amazed at this interest.
-In fact, I didn’t know it was a 100 years ago that our great master Swami Vivekananda went to your country and spoke.
+In fact, I didn’t know it was a hundred years ago that our great master Swami Vivekananda went to your country and spoke.
 All I can say is it reflects upon that interest in America about our great heritage.
 Having learned so much from the West, I want to thank the West for the interest.
 Because of their interest, we have learned a lot about our own heritage, so I am very grateful.

 LESLIE: You mention that heritage, yet however there does seem to be a continuing intermixture of Vedanta and Yoga in the way it is presented in the West.
 There is a Hindu religious association with Yoga that many teachers are promoting, whether implicitly or explicitly.
 So I’m curious about what you would want people to know regarding the distinction your tradition makes between Yoga and Vedanta.